jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   width="665" height="499" loading="lazy" />

 There's a fox hunt with clues that leads you all over downtown in search of miniature bronze foxes.
 Why foxes?
-It’s a throwback to Forsyth's former nickname, “Fox City.”
+It's a throwback to Forsyth's former nickname, "Fox City."
 As the story goes, the town earned the moniker due to the charms of the students of Tift College, the second oldest women's college in Georgia.
-It’s a fun but challenging scavenger hunt (I admit I was stumped on a few clues), and you’ll get to know some of the city’s landmarks along the way.
+It's a fun but challenging scavenger hunt (I admit I was stumped on a few clues), and you'll get to know some of the city's landmarks along the way.

-Pick up an African American Heritage Guide & Tour booklet at the welcome center for more historic sites to visit as well as biographies and a timeline to give context to the people and places you’ll learn about.
+Pick up an African American Heritage Guide & Tour booklet at the welcome center for more historic sites to visit as well as biographies and a timeline to give context to the people and places you'll learn about.

 Other must-see stops downtown include the City of Forsyth train mural, St.
-Luke’s African American Episcopal Church, the historic Rose Theater, where you can catch a live show, and the [1823 Artisan Guild & Gallery](https://www.facebook.com/artinforsythga), where you can shop handmade treasures and take art classes like basket weaving.
+Luke's African American Episcopal Church, the historic Rose Theater, where you can catch a live show, and the [1823 Artisan Guild & Gallery](https://www.facebook.com/artinforsythga), where you can shop handmade treasures and take art classes like basket weaving.
 (Fun fact: The guild's name